Sport in Cambodia: Khmer traditional wrestling

 A Khmer traditional wrestling match consists of three rounds.
 A round may be won by forcing an opponent to his back.
 A wrestler wins the match by winning two of the three rounds.
 After each round, the loser is asked if he wishes to continue with the match.

 Wrestlers participate in pre-match ritual dancing before the match.
 The match is accompanied by the music of two drums (called Skor Ngey and Chhmol, "female drum" and "male drum").

 Traditional matches are held during the Khmer New Year and other Cambodian holidays.

 Football

-Football is currently the most popular sport in Cambodia, with many young talents having been introduced to the national team, such as Chan Vathanaka, Prak Mony Udom, Thierry Bin, Nub Tola, and Um Sereyroth.
-Each has become an important member of the national team at below 24 years of age.
 The Cambodian Football Federation is the governing body of football in Cambodia, controlling the Cambodian national football team as well as running the Cambodian League.

 It was founded in 1933, and has been a member of FIFA since 1953, and the Asian Football Confederation (AFC) since 1957.

 Phnom Penh Olympic Stadium is the national stadium, with a capacity of 48,529 to 70,000.
 Morodok Techo National Sports Complex, a new modern multipurpose and international standard sports facility, is being constructed in Chroy Jong Va District, Phnom Penh, Cambodia and set to host the 2023 Southeast Asian Games.